sssink/dmlb-foraging/README.md

             adj_player_level * self._food_spawned
         )  # normalize reward so that the final sum of rewards is one.
 ```
+## New Feature: Food Dynamic Level Changes

+The environment now supports dynamic changes to food levels over time.
+This feature can be enabled by setting `enable_food_dynamic_level=True` when creating the environment.
+Each food item is assigned a random decay type at spawn time, which determines how its level vector changes over time.
+The following decay types are supported:

+1. **None (NONE)**: Food levels remain constant over time.
+2. **Linear Decay (LINEAR_DECAY)**: Food levels decrease linearly over time based on a decay rate.
+3. **Exponential Decay (EXPONENTIAL_DECAY)**: Food levels decrease exponentially over time based on a decay factor.
+4. **Random Fluctuation (RANDOM_FLUCTUATE)**: Food levels fluctuate randomly within a specified range.

+Key parameters for configuring food dynamic level changes:

+- `food_decay_rates`: A list of two values specifying the minimum and maximum decay rates for linear decay.
+- `food_decay_factors`: A list of two values specifying the minimum and maximum decay factors for exponential decay.
+- `food_fluctuation_range`: A list of two values specifying the minimum and maximum fluctuations for random fluctuation.

+When a food's level in all dimensions drops below a small epsilon value (1e-6), it is removed from the environment.

+This feature introduces temporal dynamics to the environment, requiring agents to make strategic decisions about when to collect food based on its changing value.
+For example, agents might need to prioritize collecting food that is decaying rapidly or wait for food that is fluctuating to reach a higher value.

 <!-- HUMAN PLAY SCRIPT -->
 # Human Play